ctmm-initiative/ctmmweb/README.md

   This will start the app locally with RStudio's embeded browser.
 In windows/Linux this has known compatibility problems.
 You can click the `open in browser` button in the browser top bar to use system browser instead.
 Chrome is recommended.

   More details about installation and compatibility problems can be [found here.](README-install.md)

+## Hosted app
+Just open [the hosted app](https://ctmm.shinyapps.io/ctmmweb/) with browser (Chrome recommended).

+This is more intended for demonstration purposes because

+- R is single threaded, so any computation heavy operations like loading large datasets, fitting models could block other users in same thread.
+We do have mutiple workers avaialble in the host but the resources are still limited.
+- The active hours per month is limited.